The National Women’s Law Center

 - Ensure that the Center remains a primary, go-to source of accurate information and informed opinion.

-- Lead the Center’s National Child Care Campaign, and assess opportunities for launching campaigns around the portfolio’s other issues – determine goals and objectives, funding potential, strategies, and more;
+- Be a strategic partner to the Director of Child Care’s leadership of the Center’s National Child Care Campaign, and assess opportunities for launching campaigns around the portfolio’s other issues – determine goals and objectives, funding potential, strategies, and more;

-- Maintain the Center’s leadership of the Child Care Coalition of national and state advocates;
+- Work with the Director of Child Care to maintain the Center’s leadership of the Child Care/Early Learning Coalition of national and state advocates;

 - Assess the opportunities for launching a campaign around income security issues, determining goals and objectives, funding potential, strategies, and more;